P1nkPegasus/TIC-TAC-TOE/README.md

 ## Acknowledgments

-* Big thanks to Google and DuckDuckGo
+* Big thanks to Google, DuckDuckGo, MDN, and StackOverflow
-* Youtube for all the tutorials!
+* Youtube content creators for all the tutorials!
-* General Assembly Cohort for being super helpful
+* GA instructors and cohort for being super helpfulgit